UCLComputerScience/COMP0016_2020_21_Team21/README.md

 # COMP0016_2020_21_Team21

-AR App for MRI demo
+AR App for Patient Education and Awareness Prior to MRI Scan

 # User Manual and Deployment Guide